rsmusllp/king-phisher/INSTALL.md

 ## Linux Install Steps

+The following steps walk through installing King Phisher on Linux into a self contained directory.
+Installing King Phisher into ```/opt/king-phisher``` is recommended.

 King Phisher comes with an install script for a convenient installation process.
 It will handle installing all of the operating system dependencies, the required Python packages, and basic configuration.
 The automated install scripts supports